Hubble tension

 Features:

-These determinations now disagree by more than 2 standard deviations (i.e., σ's).
+These determinations now disagree by more than 2 standard deviations (i.e., σ's): typically 4σ is cited circa 2025.

-So there is a tension that is approaching a falsification of the (BASE) Λ-CDM model and perhaps of the cosmological-constant dark energy.
+So there is a tension that is approaching a falsification of the (BASE) Λ-CDM model and perhaps of the cosmological constant Λ (which is the simplest form of dark energy).
 This tension is the Hubble tension.

 One or many or none of these may be adequate to account for the Hubble tension.
 But being adequate is NOT enough to confirm a theory to high confidence.